FeiLiuEM/gene_sequence_extractor/readme.md

-This is a project of gene sequence extractor of hg 19 and hg38 by python.
+This is a project of gene sequence extractor of `hg19` and `hg38` by python.

 # Data download and unzip